ukwa/crawl-log-viewer/README.md

 And go to http://localhost:9000 to look around.

+Once there's a Kafka available, you can set up a development environment:

+    virtualenv -p python3 venv
+    source venv/bin/activate
+    pip install -r requirements.txt

-Once there's a Kafka available, this app can be run like this:
+After which the app can be run like this:

     export FLASK_DEBUG=1
     FLASK_APP=logs.py flask run